Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-The above-observed picosecond transient decrease in THz peak amplitude ($\Delta$E/E $<$ 0, \textit{t$_p$} $<$ 1 ps) signifies the increasingly strong absorption of THz field, resulting from the pump-induced inter-band transition that creates nonequilibrium distribution of electrons and holes at energy levels remote from the equilibrium-state Fermi level.
-Within a few hundred femtoseconds, these photoexcited carriers are of excessive energy and quickly thermalize in time through carrier-carrier scattering and regenerate even more carriers.
-This sudden change in electronic occupancy, in turn, guides the system to form, at roughly 1 ps pump delay, a transient state of maximum absorption to the THz field owing to a larger amplitude of intra-band transition.
-Conventionally, the post-transient dynamics (1 ps $<$ \textit{t$_p$} $<$ 3 ps) reflects the plain electronic cooling process due to the scattering between carriers of elevated electron temperature and phonons of lower temperature \cite{zhang2018ultrafast29}.
-The electron-phonon scattering then leads to the second stage of thermalization until a quasi-equilibrium state with an occupancy akin to the equilibrium is reached.
-In stark contrast, at the longer delay (\textit{t$_p$} $>$ 3 ps), we observe in WTe$_2$ thin film the transition into a state featuring a strong and long-lived positive constant offset in the differential signal ($\Delta$E/E), signifying the onset of novel carrier dynamics distinct from an otherwise trivial hot carrier relaxation dynamics that would give rise to signal quickly decaying to zero offset in a gapless semimetal.
-Compared to dynamic study of the light-induced metastable phase in \textit{T$_d$}-WTe$_2$ by other probing methods \cite{ji2021manipulation17,hein2020mode18,sie2019ultrafast19}, the timescale observed by THz spectroscopy for the anomalous positive offset (photo-induced transparency) to emerge is the same and, therefore, gives the first hint of seizing the electronic signature of the metastable state.
+We first employ a standard setup to study the ultrafast free-carrier response of WTe$_2$ to pulsed near-IR excitation by tracking the photo-induced differential change in peak amplitude of the transmitted THz probe pulse ($\Delta$E/E) as a function of pump-probe delay \textit{t$_p$}.
+Due to the negligible temperature dependence of equilibrium \textit{T$_d$} phase, we chose a base temperature of 80 K for all measurements to minimize the effect from the thermally excited carriers.
+Overall, the $\Delta$E/E signal follows a bimodal dynamics and its dependence on excitation fluence is shown in Fig. \ref{fig2}(a).
+Within the first picosecond (\textit{t$_p$} $<$ 1 ps), the negative transient in $\Delta$E/E represents an increasingly strong absorption of THz field, resulting from creation of nonequilibrium distribution of carriers at energy levels remote from equilibrium-state Fermi level.
+In a few hundred femtoseconds after the excitation, the photo-injected carriers of excessive energy quickly thermalize through carrier-carrier scattering and, in turn, regenerate even more carriers.
+At roughly a delay of 1 ps, this sudden change in electronic occupancy leads to a transient state of maximum absorption to the THz field, indicating the largest amplitude in intra-band transition.
+For the early stage post-transient dynamics (1 ps $<$ \textit{t$_p$} $<$ 3 ps), it follows a fast decay dynamics, corresponding to the cooling process dominated by scattering between hot carriers and a reservoir of cold phonons \cite{zhang2018ultrafast29} until reaching a quasi-equilibrium state with an occupancy akin to the that in the static state.
+Conventionally, the $\Delta$E/E signal becomes vanishingly small, as observed in most other gapless semimetal materials\cite{lu2018terahertz27,george2008ultrafast28}.
+Nevertheless, from near completion of its decay and onward (\textit{t$_p$} $>$ 3 ps), the signal surprisingly saturates to a \textit{finite} and \textit{positive} offset; a photo-induced transparency which we attribute to a reduced DOS by the reconstructed band dispersion at the Fermi level.
+Compared to dynamic study of the light-induced metastable phase in \textit{T$_d$}-WTe$_2$ by other probing methods \cite{ji2021manipulation17,hein2020mode18,sie2019ultrafast19}, the timescale observed by THz spectroscopy for the anomalous long-lived positive offset (photo-induced transparency) to emerge is the same and, therefore, gives the first hint of seizing the electronic signature of the metastable state.